Special routes of U.S. Route 70: Hillsborough business loop

 U.S. Route 70 Business (US 70 Bus.) was established in 1960 from a renumbering of US 70A, this business loop goes through downtown Hillsborough via Revere Road, Corbin Street, and Church Street.
 Part of the route is shared with NC 86.
 Originally, it entered Hillsborough via Hill Avenue and King Street before 1963.

 Durham business loop

 U.S. Route 70 Business (US 70 Bus.) was established in 1960 from a renumbering of US 70A, this business loop goes through downtown Durham via the current alignment of Hillsborough Road, 9th Street, Main/Morgan Street, Dillard Street, Holloway Street, and Miami Boulevard.
 Part of the route is shared with NC 98.
 The route has had various alignment change through the years.

-Clayton–Smithfield business loop
+Smithfield business loop

 U.S. Route 70 Business (US 70 Bus.) was established in 1993, it replaced the old mainline US 70 through Smithfield.
-In 2008 it was extended west, replacing the old mainline US 70 through Clayton.
+In 2008, it was extended west, replacing the old mainline US 70 through Clayton.
+NCDOT plans to reroute US 70 onto the Clayton portion of the route once I-42 is signed on the Clayton Bypass, which would eliminate that part of US 70 Bus.
+In November 2023, AASHTO approved the eliminating part of US 70 Bus., between Garner and Clayton, and rerouted mainline US 70 along its former alignment through there.